yarohtar/cam-maths-notes-obsidian/Notes/Definition by recursion.md

 (Note that $dom(h)\cap dom(h')$ is an initial segment of $X$) We have $h(x)=G(h|_{I_{x}})=G(h'|_{I_{x}})=h'(x)$

-To complete the proof existence, we let
+To complete the proof of existence, we let
 $$
 f=\bigcup \{ h:h\text{ is an attempt} \}
 $$